GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-javascript-in-browser.md

 }
 ```

-Next, we'll set the height of the html element to 100% as well.
+Next, we'll set the height of the HTML element to 100% as well.
 Body looks to its parent (HTML) for how to scale the dynamic property, so the HTML element needs to have its height set as well.
-This will give our layout a nice snug fit with the browser window.
+This will give our layout a nice snug fit within the browser window.

 ```css
 html,